-EMPATHY MAPPING SCENARIOS
+EMPATHY MAPPING

 Choose a scenario.
 With a partner/small group discuss and map out the potential thoughts, feelings, sights, and actions that the individuals in these scenarios might experience, offering a deeper understanding and empathy for the challenges faced by many in conflict zones.
-You can do this on the next page.

-1. PROJECT DEADLINE PRESSURE
+1: PROJECT DEADLINE PRESSURE